143 results

 Harding makes a vague promise to Addams that his administration will pursue foreign policies of which the Women's International League for Peace and Freedom with approve.

-McDonald sends Addams a request from Katherine Courtney that President Harding intervene to arbitrate on reparations, but McDonald thinks it impossible.
+McDonald sends Addams a request from Catherine Courtney that President Harding intervene to arbitrate on reparations, but McDonald thinks it impossible.

 McDonald asks Addams for her opinion regarding several proposals and updates her on various issues having to do with international affairs.